Contents of this Post

-This short book (40 pages) is available as a free pdf, or as a paperback at LULU.com (see the links below).
+This short book (40 pages) “The Moral Priorities of Jesus” is available as a free pdf, or as a paperback at LULU.com (see the links below).
 It treats the following issues.
 Here, each chapter title is followed by a representative quote from the chapter.

 Ch 1.
 Jesus’ Love for God and Religion